richardoluwadamilola/alx-system_engineering-devops/0x00-shell_basics/README.md

-prints the absolute path name of current working directory display a list of the contents of the current directory it is used to change the working directory to user directory displays current directory contents in long formats
+pwd-prints the absolute path name of current working directory ls-display a list of the contents of the current directory cd~-it is used to change the working directory to user directory ls -l-displays current directory contents in long formats ls -la -displays current directory contents including hidden files